If you have arthritis you should think carefully before having a tattoo. Dr. John Ioannou explains why

 Not all arthritis medications suppress the immune system, though.
 Hydroxychloroquine is not deemed to be an immune-system suppressant.
 Anti-inflammatories like Nurofen, which are effectively painkillers, don’t suppress the immune system either, or cause any problems with healing.

 To be certain, I would flag it up with your rheumatologist or GP, and ask: “Am I on a treatment which suppresses my immune system?”
 If you are on such a drug, and you do decide to go ahead you will need to pay extra special attention that the procedure is sterile and with the aftercare, in terms of making sure the site is kept clean and so forth.
+You may want to invest in a good Hand Sanitizer to help during this period.

 Could it be more serious if they do contract infection?

-Dr. Ioannou: There is no medical evidence to prove this, as in no studies have been done, but if a patient was on a drug which suppresses the immune system and had an infection after having a tattoo, in theory they may have a higher chance of the infection being more serious.
+Dr. Ioannou: There is no medical evidence to prove this, as no studies have been done, but if a patient was on a drug which suppresses the immune system and had an infection after having a tattoo, in theory they may have a higher chance of the infection being more serious.

 This is based on what we know of what these drugs do.
 In theory it might cause more severe problems in terms of more inflammation or taking longer to heal, therefore needing more active treatment.